kjswaruph/fossee-daily-progress/mailman-migrate/Task.md

 - Username: admin
 - Password: Set during initial setup

-### Verify Lists
+### Verify lists and archives

-Check that all mailing lists appear in the web interface.
+Check that all mailing lists and old messages from archives are imported appear in the web interface.

-### Verify Archives

-Navigate to HyperKitty and verify that old messages are imported.

 ### Test Email Sending